FactoryTalk-Optix/NetLogic_CheatSheet/pages/events.md

 # Events handling

+> [!WARNING]
-Please note, this section is a work in progress.
-The documentation will be completed as soon as possible.
+> This section is a work in progress and uses some low-level APIs.
+> The documentation will be completed as soon as possible.

 ## Add MouseClick event to a Button